mindspore-ai/docs/docs/mindspore/programming_guide/source_en/read_ir_files.md

  28                         ^
 ```

-Above exception is 'TypeError: mindspore/ccsrc/pipeline/jit/static_analysis/stack_frame.cc:85 DoJump] Function func.18, The number of parameters of this function is 2, but the number of provided arguments is 3 ...'.
+Above exception is 'TypeError: mindspore/ccsrc/pipeline/jit/static_analysis/stack_frame.cc:85 DoJump] The parameters number of the function is 2, but the number of provided arguments is 3...'.
 And it tells us `FunctionGraph ID : func.18` only needs two parameters, but actually gives 3.
 We can find the related code is `self.func(a, a, b)` from 'The function call stack ...
 In file test.py(25)'.
 Easily, by checking the code, we know that we gave too much parameter to the calling function.